Deforestation alert analysis#

 Set up#

-From the SEPAL app dashboard (the purple on the left side), search for and select Deforestation alert analysis.
+In the SEPAL Apps dashboard (the purple on the left side), select Deforestation alert analysis.

 Note